nullproxy/katana-sdk-php5/README.md

 The SDK allow both **Services** and **Middlewares** to be created.
 Both of them require a source file and a configuration file pointing to it.

-The first thing to do in the source file is to include the autoloader, then define the actions and run the component.
+The first step to create a **Service** or a **Middleware** is to generate the configuration file, which will define the behavior of the component.
+In both cases the configuration include name and version of the component and the engine and source file to run it.

-The following example illustrates how to create a **Service**.
-Given a configuration file like the following, defining a **Service** with an action and pointing to the PHP source code file:
+The configuration file for a **Service** define the different actions it can respond to, and can include http configuration so it can interact with a **Gateway**.

 ```yaml
 "@context": urn:katana:service